code-and-effect/effective_roles/README.md

 However, this restriction is not enforced on the controller level, so someone could inspect & re-write the form parameters and still assign a role that they are not allowed to.

-To prevent this, add something like this 1-liner to your controller update/create actions:
+To prevent this, add something like the following code to your controller:

 ```ruby
 before_filter :only => [:create, :update] do